Bayern held 3-3 by struggling Bielefeld on Bundesliga return

 Dutch forward Michel Vlap gave the visitors the lead in the ninth minute when he turned and shot from 15 meters to mark his debut with a goal.

 Bayern goalkeeper Manuel Neuer roared at his defenders, furious that Vlap had been allowed the space to turn after a mix-up between Niklas Süle and Bouna Sarr.
-The latter was making just his fourth league appearance of the season, one of three changes that Bayern coach Hansi Flick made from the team that beat Tigres 1-0 in the Club World Cup final on Thursday.
+The latter was making just his fourth league appearance of the season, one of three changes that Flick made from the team that beat Tigres 1-0 in the Club World Cup final.

 Sarr, Tolisso and Eric-Maxim Choupo-Moting started for Bayern in place of Benjamin Pavard, Joshua Kimmich and the injured Serge Gnabry.